loom-agents/agents/readme.md

 main().catch(console.error);
 ```

+## Example Projects

+### Loom-Agents Code: Open Source Coding CLI Agent

+[Loom-Agents Code](https://github.com/ItsJustMeChris/loom-agents-code) is an open source CLI agent designed for coding tasks, similar to Claude Code.
+This project demonstrates how to use the LOOM framework to orchestrate multiple specialized agents for tasks like code generation, debugging, code review, and documentation.
+It serves as a practical example of building a composable, hierarchical AI system that can efficiently manage coding-related workflows.

 ## Creating Hierarchical Agent Systems

 Agents can be composed hierarchically, with parent agents delegating tasks to specialized child agents: